Zesh Rehman

 Zeshan Rehman (born 14 October 1983) is a former professional footballer who played as a defender.
-He is currently first team development coach at Portsmouth.
 Born in England, he represented the Pakistan national team.
 He was the first British Asian to start a Premier League match and is the first to have played in all four divisions of professional football in England.

 Rehman started his career at Fulham and made a total of 30 appearances, having loan spells at Brighton & Hove Albion and Norwich City.
 A transfer to Queens Park Rangers followed and he went on to make 50 appearances for the club.
 During his three years there he went on loan to Brighton & Hove Albion, Blackpool and Bradford City, moving permanently to the latter on a free transfer in June 2009.

 Having previously represented England at under-18, under-19 and under-20 levels, in 2005 he made his debut for Pakistan national team.

 Early life

 Rehman was born on 14 October 1983 in Birmingham.
 His father is Khalid Rehman.
 As a child in Birmingham he played for his local Sunday league team, Kingshurst.
 He was brought up in the Aston area of the city and often played football on the streets in addition to representing his school, his district and his county in football.